 1. What is a Sitemap?

-To make best use of the sitemap, you should first make sure that it is actually a list of the pages you want search engines to find.
+To make best use of the sitemap, you should first make sure that it is actually a list of the web pages you want search engines to find.

 2. How to find your sitemap?